antglobes/Anomaly-Subtitles/README.md

 ## Displaying Subtitles
-- Using an engine patch, there is now a callback "on_phrase_callback" that whenever an npc makes a sound the path-name and the npc game object, from that depending on the MCM option the subtitle is displayed via the news manager or a customisable HUD with a few options for accessibility
+- Using an engine patch, there is now a callback "on_phrase_callback" that whenever an npc makes a sound the path-name and the npc game object, from that depending on the MCM option the subtitle is displayed via the news manager ~~or a customisable HUD~~ with a few options for accessibility
 - xr_sound is also monkey-patched and subtitle info is gathered similar to the prior process.
 - If using localisation mcm options and the flag you want isn't showing replace "eng" with any field in gamedata\configs\plugins\mod_news_tips_icons_as.ltx.

 ## How it's built
-- 6 Variables are used to build a table used to assit with how long it's shown, the contents of the subtitle, who said the subtitle, an icon to identify the speaker, the localisation (if needed) and the speakers faction.
+- 7 Variables are used to build a table used to assit with how long it's shown, the contents of the subtitle, who said the subtitle, an icon to identify the speaker, the localisation (if needed) and the speakers faction.
-- Speaker Name, Speaker Icon, Speaker Faction, Subtitle, Locale, Duration, Distance
+- Speaker Name, Speaker Icon, Speaker Faction, Subtitle, Locale, Duration, Distance, xml_id
 - If your addon itself or other addons that you have in M02, includes icons that are assigned to the npc's character description file and you are wanting to add them; you just need to append the table "icon_textures_files" with the corresponding "configs\ui\ui_<addon_name>_.xml" name without the suffix or parent folders include.

 ## Adding your own Subtitles